 - ½ cup chopped fresh cilantro (you’ll need about 1 small bunch)

 - 1 pound (about 3 dozen) tightly closed fresh mussels

 - ½ pound halibut filet, cut into 1 – 1 ¼ inch cubes

 - ½ pound medium-large (about 12) shrimp with tail-on, peeled and deveined

 - Salt, about ½ teaspoon for salted broth, 1 teaspoon for unsalted broth

-Heat the oil in a large soup pot over medium.
+- Heat the oil in a large soup pot over medium.
 Add the salsa and cook, stirring frequently, until reduced to the consistency of tomato paste, 5 to 10 minutes.
-Stir in the broth and potatoes.
-Partially cover and simmer over medium-low heat until the potatoes are just tender, about 15 minutes.
+Stir in broth, beer, and potatoes.
+Bring to a boil, reduce heat, partially cover and simmer over medium-low heat until the potatoes are just tender, about 15 minutes.

-While you’re waiting, scoop the onion into a small strainer, rinse under cold water, shake off the excess liquid and mix (still in the strainer) with the remaining chopped cilantro.
+- While you’re waiting, scoop the onion into a small strainer, rinse under cold water, shake off the excess liquid and mix (still in the strainer) with the remaining chopped cilantro.
 Taste the shellfish stew and season with salt, then ladle it into warm bowls.
-Top each serving with a generous sprinkling of the onions and cilantro, and serve with wedges of lime (which have been dipped in crushed red pepper flakes) for each guest to squeeze in.
+Top each serving with a generous sprinkling of the onions and cilantro, and serve with wedges of lime for each guest to squeeze in.